dominik-bietsch/dominik-bietsch/README.md

 - 👋 Hi, I’m @dominik-bietsch
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently expanding my skills in Python and SQL
 - 📫 How to reach me linkedin.com/in/dominikbietsch

 <!---